strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

     | `DATABASE_PASSWORD` | `${db.PASSWORD}` |
     | `NODE_ENV`          | `production`     |

-2. Click **Save**.
-3. Navigate to the *Settings* menu and select the Strapi application component.
-4. Scroll to the *Environment Variables* and click **edit**.
-5. Add the key-value pairs to the component environment variables table:
+2. Add the key-value pairs for the Strapi secrets to the component environment variables table:

     | Variable name      | value                                 |
     |--------------------|---------------------------------------|